HuidaeCho/grass-mingw-scripts/README.md

 ## How to compile the latest version of GRASS GIS

-Again, 32-bit systems are not supported.
+Again, 32-bit systems were not tested.

 ### Preparing a building environment